 14. Foxglove

-Foxgloves have a tubular appearance and are very successful at attracting bumblebees and other pollinators.
+Foxgloves are very successful at attracting bumblebees, hummingbirds, and other pollinators.

-These vertical growers can be grown from seeds and prefer well-fertilized soil in sun or shade.
+They prefer cool, moist climates.
+They can be grown from seeds and prefer well-fertilized soil in the sun or shade.

 15. Borage